 - The third party UE and UE1 are the same UE, i.e. the service request is initiated from upper layer of UE1.

 NOTE 1: It is also possible that UE2 is discovered.
 In this solution, UE1 represents the UE that the third party UE decides to send the service request to.

+NOTE 2: Device discovery follows the Device discover procedure of V2X or ProSe or the Ranging/SL positioning Device discovery procedure.

-3. The third party UE sends the Ranging/SL positioning service request to UE1, including Reference UE ID, Target UE ID, Result content (distance, angle or both) and Required QoS, etc.
+3. The third party UE sends the Ranging/SL positioning service request to UE1, including Application Layer ID of UE1 and UE2, Result content (distance, angle or both) and Required QoS, etc.

 4. UE1 initiates Ranging/SL positioning procedure to UE2 to trigger the measurement and the calculation of the result.
+Application Layer ID of UE1 and UE2 are used for the communication between UE1 and UE2 over PC5.

 NOTE 2: The Ranging/SL positioning procedure includes Ranging/Sidelink positioning discovery and service operations.
 Whether DDNMF is involved is determined by the solution developed under KI#3.

-5. UE1 sends the Ranging/SL positioning result to the the third party UE in the response.
+5. UE1 sends the Ranging/SL positioning result of UE1 and UE2 to the third party UE in the response.

 6.25.3.2 Network based procedure for Ranging/SL positioning initiated by third party UE (without involving LMF)